-- For applicants who hold an equivalency diploma, the official test scores must be submitted. - For high school students, the transcript must be complete through the 11th grade, and indicate what courses they'll take in the 12th grade or show their marks for the 12th grade.
+- For high school students, the transcript must be complete through the 11th grade, and indicate what courses they'll take in the 12th grade or show their marks for the 12th grade.
 Applicants must have met all the requirements for a high school diploma or have received an equivalency diploma to enroll at the CIA. - Applicants who have matriculated in a college-level degree program and have completed the equivalent of 24 or more college credits are not required to submit a high school transcript.
-Academic transcripts are required for all colleges attended.

-1. Submit SAT and/or ACT scores

-The college strongly recommends that students who have taken the SAT and/or ACT include their scores, as they may help students qualify for a scholarship if submitted prior to acceptance.

-1. Submit the required application materials to CIA Admissions

-Materials can be submitted through the student's online application or sent in the mail to: Admissions Department, The Culinary Institute of America, 1946 Campus Drive, Hyde Park, NY 12538-1499.
+Academic transcripts are required for all colleges attended. - 6.
+Submit SAT and/or ACT scores The college strongly recommends that students who have taken the SAT and/or ACT include their scores, as they may help students qualify for one or more scholarships. - 7.
+Submit the required application materials to CIA Admissions Materials can be submitted through the student's online application profile; via an electronic database such as Parchment, Scribbles, eScript, and CommonApp; or by mail to: Admissions Department, The Culinary Institute of America, 1946 Campus Drive, Hyde Park, NY 12538-1499.